solunian/two-colors/README.md

 In the Makefile, but you can also refer to the love2d docs for game distribution [here](https://love2d.org/wiki/Game_Distribution)!

+#### Web Build

+Using https://github.com/Davidobot/love.js to generate and run a web build after running a normal build.
+Commands for generating the files are in the Makefile.

 ### Color

 Look through only one tinted lens of glasses, and adjust the color until it turns near black.